Prayer Vigil Held In Solidarity With NWA Immigrant And Refugee Community

 Emily Crane Linn, resettlement director of Canopy NWA, which provides refugee assistance, was in attendance.

-"[The vigil] is a time of solidarity with all immigrants, including refugees," Crane Linn said.
+"[The vigil] is a time of solidarity with all immigrants, including refugees," she said.
 "A time to pray and process together."

 The future of immigrants and refugees across Arkansas and the country remains uncertain after the signing of two executive orders by President Donald Trump.

-Mayra Esquivel, an undocumented immigrant, said her and people in similar situations are in an uncertain place at this time.
+Mayra Esquivel, an undocumented immigrant, said her and people in similar situations are in an uncertain place.

 "The key word 'uncertainty,' and that's scary, because you're looking out into darkness right now," Esquivel said.
 "We don't know what's going to happen."

-"We are going to get the bad ones out," said Trump at a press conference on Wednesday.
-"The criminals and the drug deals and gangs and gang members and cartel leaders... the day is over where they can stay in our country and wreak havoc."
+"We are going to get the bad ones out," said Trump at a press conference Wednesday.
+"The criminals and the drug deals and gangs and gang members and cartel leaders.
+The day is over where they can stay in our country and wreak havoc."

 Esquivel hopes people will open their hearts and lend an ear.